MAC Brexit Migration Report & The Future of the UK Immigration System

 EU citizens and their family members with settled status will have the right to remain in the UK indefinitely and have access, as they currently do, to healthcare, pensions and other benefits in the UK.

 Importantly, settled status will not be granted automatically, it must be applied for.
-The cost will be £65 and £32.50 for a child under 16.
-Individuals holding permanent residence status will be able to exchange their status for free.

 An implementation period will run between 29 March 2019 and 31 December 2020, during which time there will be no change to EU citizens’ current rights.

 At the end of the implementation period in December 2020, settled status will replace permanent residence status.

 Those who are in the UK by 31 December 2020 but have not attained the requisite five-year qualifying period will be eligible for ‘pre-settled status’.
 With this, they are permitted to stay in the UK until they have reached the five-year point, when they should apply for full settled status.